ryantd42/NY-Legislative-Git/2023/S2159A-2023/bill.md

   ___________

- Introduced  by  Sen. PALUMBO -- read twice and ordered printed, and when printed to be committed to the Committee on Local Government
+ Introduced  by  Sen. PALUMBO -- read twice and ordered printed, and when printed to be committed to the Committee on Local Government -- recom- mitted to the Committee on Local Government in accordance with  Senate Rule  6,  sec.
+8  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

- AN ACT in relation to the eligibility of enrolled members  of  the  East Hampton  Volunteer  Ocean  Rescue  and  Auxiliary  Squad  for  the tax exemption on real property authorized by section  466-c  of  the  real property tax law
+ AN ACT in relation to the eligibility of enrolled members  of  the  East Hampton Volunteer Ocean Rescue and Auxiliary Squad for a tax exemption on real property

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: